DEFRA/ffc-demo-claim-service/README.md

 `scripts/start`

 This will create the required `mine-support` network before starting the service so that it can communicate with other Mine Support services running alongside it through docker-compose.
 The script will then attach to the running service, tailing its logs and allowing the service to be brought down by pressing `Ctrl + C`.

 # Kubernetes
 The service has been developed with the intention of running in Kubernetes.
 A helm chart is included in the `.\helm` folder.

-# How to run tests
-Unit tests are written in Lab and can be run with the following command:

-`$ node index.js`

-Alternatively the project can be run in a container through the docker-compose.yaml file.

-# Kubernetes
-The service has been developed with the intention of running in Kubernetes.
-A helm chart is included in the `.\helm` folder.